 This is free of charge for a term of 15 to 60 years, with the possibility to extend the lease for up to 40 years.
 These plots can be traded freely and passed down to families and relatives.

 Land usage refers to the right to undertake concrete activity and make use of some of the land’s characteristics by contracts made between the owners and/or the possessors of the land.

 This is usually given for 5 years with an option of renewal.

 As an alternative to freehold ownership, land usage rights are offered to Mongolian and foreign residents (present for more than 183 days a year), as well as to companies.

 Foreign registered companies are required to obtain permission from the government beforehand.

 Mongolia has a steady growing real estate market with a strong future outlook.
 In 2018, the economy grew by as much as 6.9% and there’s much development planned for the future.

-Foreign direct investment into mining, oil, and construction have surged, and exports grew by 10% in the first half of 2019 to a total of USD 3.9 billion.
+Foreign direct investment into mining, oil, and construction has surged, and exports grew by 10% in the first half of 2019 to a total of USD 3.9 billion.

 The Asian Development Bank (ADB) sees that the country will keep this trend in the coming years.
-International ratings agencies have echoed this sentiment.
+International rating agencies have echoed this sentiment.